backupbrew/switchbrew/Process Manager services.md

 # pm:info

+This is "nn::pm::detail::IInformationInterface".

 | Cmd | Name                                   |
 | --- | -------------------------------------- |
 | 0   | [\#GetTitleId](#GetTitleId "wikilink") |

 ## GetTitleId

 Takes a pid and returns the title-id associated with the process.

 # pm:shell

+This is
+"nn::pm::detail::IShellInterface".

 | Cmd | Name                                                                       |
 | --- | -------------------------------------------------------------------------- |